Why Do Some Kids Love School?

 1. Make learning interactive and creative.

 Different kids have different learning styles.
 Some kids can do well with traditional learning.
+Some kids adapt to a classroom situation on their first day of school.
 They can listen to a lecture, take notes, read textbooks and study, and earn good grades on quizzes and test.
 That simply isn’t the case with many kids.
 For them, learning needs to be an active, creative process.
 They need to be presented with choices in how they will approach learning and they need to be up from their desks and engaged in learning activities.
 Even students who do well with traditional teaching methods benefit from this approach.
 An engaged student who is empowered to make choices is far more likely to love school.

 2. Adults should be role models.